avkewalr-msft/live-video-analytics/graph/readme.md

 </p>
 <br />

-A Media Graph has the following nodes:
+A Media Graph can have one or more of the following types of nodes:
-1. A source node, which represents ingestion of media into the Media Graph.
+1. Source node, which represents ingestion of media into the Media Graph.
 Media in this context, conceptually, could be an audio stream, a video stream, a data stream, or a stream that has audio, video, and/or data combined together in a single stream
-2. A processor node, which represents processing of the media within the Media Graph
+2. Processor node, which represents processing of the media within the Media Graph
-3. A sink node, which represents delivery of the processing results outside the Media Graph
+3. Sink node, which represents delivery of the processing results outside the Media Graph

 Live video analytics enables you to manage media graphs via two entities – “Graph Topology” and “Graph Instance”.
 A Graph Topology enables you to define a blueprint of a Media Graph, with parameters as placeholders for values.
 This topology defines what nodes are used in the Media Graph, and how they are connected within it.
 A Graph Instance enables you to provide values for parameters in a Graph Topology.
 The graph instance can then be activated to enable the flow of data.